gravity-nip/gravity-nip.github.io/_pages/research.md

 <b> Theoretical physics.
 Astrophysics.
 Geometry.</b> These three pillars of our research are connected by our modern theory of gravity: Einstein's general relativity.

 Our group's broad goal is to explore and better understand <b> gravity </b> in all its facets.
-Enduring as objects of our excitement and fascination are the interconnected topics described below.
+We describe below the interconnected topics that endure as objects of our excitement and fascination.

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/rn_penrose_marc1.jpg){: style="width: 300px; float: right; border: 5px; padding-left: 20px"}